Nipatsku/websocket-data-visualization/README.md

 Super compact test application of visualizing real-time data stream in a scrolling line chart with multiple channels.

+Read more about the applications and context in this [short technical article](https://niilo-keinanen-93801.medium.com/real-time-data-visualization-with-websocket-79773edbf477).

 A **single** `HTML` file - no build or external content script required...

 ... creates **this** chart: